 - Electric toothbrush.
 Once you get braces, your oral care routine becomes noticeably longer.
-Before you brush your teeth, you’ll need to take anything that might fall off.
-Sometimes, you might even get some toothbrush bristles stuck in the wires.
+There are more nooks and crannies to tend to.
+And, sometimes, you might get some toothbrush bristles stuck within the wires, let alone, have trouble maneuvering those brittles to the right spots.
 Fortunately, with an electric toothbrush, this doesn’t have to be the case.
-Just put your electric toothbrush to its lowest setting and let it do the work for you.
+Just put your electric toothbrush on its lowest setting, and let it do the work for you.

 If you’re looking for something slow but cheap, persistence is key

-Of course, not everyone has the deep pockets needed to purchase fancy equipment.
-(And by a vast majority, even.)
+Of course, not everyone has the deep pockets needed to purchase fancy equipment (a vast majority, actually.)
 But while the cheap-and-traditional route might not be as convenient, it does pay off equally well.
 Once you get past the hard work of it, that is.

 How, then, could you clean your braces effectively with good oral hygiene?
-Try these out for size:
+Try these out:

 - Waxed dental floss is your best friend.
 Yes, you’ll still need to floss—unless you want that icky bacterial build-up, that is.
 In this case, opt for waxed dental floss to prevent it from snagging on the wires.
 Thread them under the wires before you floss between your teeth, and you should be good to go.

 - Mouthwash makes it easier.
 Getting braces is a totally valid reason for getting yourself some mouthwash.
 Its liquid state slides perfectly through those crannies.
-Look for a therapeutic one that lessens plaque so you don’t have too much to work with when you floss.
+Look for a therapeutic one that claims to help reduce plaque, so you don’t have too much to work with when you floss.